magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-41807-->

+*  Daily updates of catalog rules no longer results in performance degradation.
+Previously, partial catalog product price Indexing did not remove old price date.

 <!--- MC-38263-->

-*  Magento no longer removes catalog rule prices on configurable products during partial re-indexing.
+*  {{ site.data.var.ee }} no longer removes catalog rule prices on configurable products during partial re-indexing.
 Previously, only sub-products were re-indexed when configurable products were re-indexed.

-### CMS content

 ### Configurable products

 <!--- MC-42188-->

 *  The configurable product option label name is now based on the selected store view during Admin order creation.
-Previously, Magento used the label name from the default store view.
+Previously, {{ site.data.var.ee }} used the label name from the default store view.

 <!--- MC-42187-->